scala/docs.scala-lang/overviews/macros/quasiquotes.md

 Quasiquotes are shipped with recent milestone builds of Scala 2.11, starting from 2.11.0-M4.
 They are also available in Scala 2.10 with the macro paradise plugin.
 Follow the instructions at the ["Macro Paradise"](/overviews/macros/paradise.html) page to download and use our compiler plugin.

+Note that both in 2.10.x and in 2.11, quasiquotes don't bring transitive dependencies on macro paradise, which means that you can write macros using quasiquotes from macro paradise for 2.10.x, and people will be able to use them with vanilla 2.10.x.
+Neither your code that uses quasiquotes from macro paradise, nor the users of such code will need to have macro paradise on their classpath at runtime.

 ## Intuition

 Consider an `async` [macro annotation](/overviews/macros/annotations.html), which takes a class or an object and duplicates their methods with asynchronous counterparts wrapped in `future`.